We're going green!

 The new green vehicles have cost £96,000, funded by a central Government grant plus additional funding from Nottingham City Council.
 The council has also provided funding for the installation of electric vehicle charge points at the Nottingham on Call offices in Harvey Road, Bilborough.
 In addition, Nottingham City Homes have used the Go Ultra Low Cities funding to install a publicly accessible rapid charge point at Harvey Road.

 There are no CO2 emissions from the electric vehicles, and the cost to charge them is just 14p per kWh.

-NCH has an ambition to change its entire fleet to electric vehicles, embracing new technologies and reducing use of fossil fuels as much as possible.
+NCH has the ambition to change its entire fleet to electric vehicles, embracing new technologies and reducing the use of fossil fuels as much as possible.